ceejbot/putter/README.md

 * `test/` - unit & integration tests
 * `website/` - service for the web pages, express? restify with benefits?

+A lot of this is debris that can be ignored as I clean it up.
+The *taxonomy* stuff is interesting, however.

-## Tasks
+## Design

 Basic approach:

 - Metadata in postgres, fic content in flat files (s3 if we're spendy).
-Pre-render for ease of use.
+Pre-render to avoid repeated work.
 - Accept data, process in work queue, push to flat files.
 - Build webpages by constructing pre-rendered pieces as much as possible.
+- Use postgres with models implemented in [ormnomnom](https://github.com/chrisdickinson/ormnomnom).
-- choo.js website + boostrap layout because who has time for css
+- [choo](https://github.com/yoshuawuyts/choo) website + boostrap layout because who has time for css.

-Note that this contains debris from a previous run at the problem.
-Initial tasks:

-- PULL CONFIG FROM .env files using dot-env.
-- Port models over from previous mess to ormnomnom
-- design & write the auth layer
-- design & write the data API
-- Write everything, really.
+- restify is the fallback REST/json API server choice, but we should evaluate [take-five](https://github.com/scriptollc/take-five).
+- Use ElasticSearch to do full-text searching.

+The approach will be to do these things, roughly:

+- Implement enough of a front-end app to show a signup page.
+- Implement enough of a backend app to support signup & login.
+- At that point, we have proof of viability for the db & model layer as well as the api layer.
+- From there, implement uploading & viewing a story.

+At that point, we should either re-evaluate choices or go all-in on them.

+Missing relevant pieces:

+- email provider (SparkPost or Mailgun).
+- another other external providers needed?
+- serious thinking about administrative interface
+- any kind of thinking at all about browsing & discovery

 ## Taxonomy